moosend/mooskin-ui/CONTRIBUTING.md

 ```

 In the `.tsx` file there is the actual Component implementation.
 The `.css` file is all about styling related to that specific Component.
 And in the `.spec.tsx` file belong all tests related to that Component.
+Each Component must have a README.md file, a short how-to for the Component.

 ####Coding style